The Cliff Railway as it was called in 1904

 Thanks Alan! :-)

-Alan also told me that the building on the left was a tea chalet, and the strange one on the right was a shelter.
+Alan told me the building on the left was a tea chalet, and the strange one on the right was a shelter

 I would guess this photo to be early 60's, and under a magnifying glass, I think it has the price of 4d on that sign at the top.

-If you have your own memories of Folkestone, be sure to share them with us by jotting them down in the book below.
+If you have your own memories of the Leas Lifts, please be sure to share them with us by jotting them down in the book below.

 Just had an e-mail from Ann & Stan Finney who reckon the man is selling ice cream.